 Inclusive Partner Certificate Program

-The Inclusive Partner Certificate Program is a collaborative intiative based out of the Student Center for Equity & Inclusion (SCEI).
-Through a series of workshops, the SCEI invites University of Richmond students, staff, and faculty to build and maintain a toolkit of inclusive practices, ideas, and values to support identity-based communities and move toward a more inclusive campus environment.
+The Inclusive Partner Certificate Program is a collaborative intiative based out of "The Hub" for Student Inclusion and Community.
+Through a series of workshops, The Hub invites University of Richmond students, staff, and faculty to build and maintain a toolkit of inclusive practices, ideas, and values to support our vibrant and diverse campus community.
 This program allows participants to complete it at their own pace.

 Program Requirements

 Every participant is required to attend an introductory workshop before progressing onto community specific workshops.
 After completing the intro workshop, program participants are required to attend at least three (3) additional community specific workshops.
-Once participants have completed all program requirements, they will receive a Certificate of Inclusive Partnership that recognizes their completion of the program and their status as an inclusive partner of the SCEI at UR.
+Once participants have completed all program requirements, they will receive a Certificate of Inclusive Partnership that recognizes their completion of the program and their status as an inclusive partner of The Hub at UR.

 Recertification Requirements